Lisa Gray, PhD, Registered Provisional Psychologist

 Research Interests

-Lisa Gray is a qualitative researcher with a focus on parenting interventions and practices, maternal mental health, instructor education and development, and utilizing online technologies for qualitative research.
+Dr. Lisa Gray is a qualitative researcher focusing on parenting interventions and practices, maternal mental health, instructor education and development, and utilizing online technologies for qualitative research.

 Personal profile

-Lisa Gray is a Registered Provisional Psychologist and a PhD candidate at the University of Alberta.
-Her doctoral research explores mothers' experiences of maternal guilt and shame and how these emotional experiences are expressed in the mother-child relationship.
-Lisa completed her pre-doctoral internship at the University of British Columbia's Student Counselling Services.
-She is an experienced clinician offering counselling services to individuals, families, and couples.
-Lisa is also a Governor General's Gold Medal recipient.
+Dr. Lisa Gray is a Registered Provisional Psychologist with a PhD in Counselling Psychology from the University of Alberta.
+Dr. Gray's program of research is primarily focused on exploring issues related to maternal mental health.
+She completed her pre-doctoral internship at the University of British Columbia's Student Counselling Services.
+Dr. Gray is an experienced clinician offering counselling services to individuals, families, and couples.
+She is also a Governor General's Gold Medal recipient.

 Expertise related to UN Sustainable Development Goals